Optimal Sequential Contests: Information and Effort

 Therefore, if the goal is to minimize the total effort (such as in rent-seeking contests), then the optimal policy is to minimize the available information, which is achieved by a simultaneous contest.
 Transparency gives earlier players incentives to increase efforts to discourage later players, but this discouragement effect is less than one-to-one and therefore increases total effort.
 On the other hand, if the goal is to maximize the total effort (such as in research and development), then the optimal contest is fully sequential as it maximizes the incentives to increase efforts through this discouragement effect.
-If the number of possible disclosures is limited (for example, collecting or announcing information is costly), then it is better to spread the disclosures as evenly as possible.\footnote{It is easy to see that parts 2 and 4 of \cref{C:information} imply that the contest that maximizes total effort with $T-1$ disclosures ($T$ periods) and $n$ players is such that there are $\widehat{T}=Tk-n$ periods with $n_t=\lceil n/T \rceil$ players and $T-\widehat{T}$ periods with $n_t=\lfloor n/T \rfloor$ players. }
+If the number of possible disclosures is limited (for example, collecting or announcing information is costly), then it is better to spread the disclosures as evenly as possible.

-Vector comparison $\bS(\hbn) > \bS(\bn)$ defines a partial order over contests.
-To complete the order, we would have to know how to weigh different measures of information. \Cref{E:f0sumrepr} provides a clue: the correct weights are $g_k(X^*)$; i.e.,\@ by magnitudes of discouragement effects near equilibrium.
-Unfortunately, these weights are endogenous and generally depend on a specific contest, but there are a few cases where we can say more.